Watts This Smell: A Comprehensive Taxonomy of Software Energy Smells: Methodology

 \subsubsection{Energy-based sample selection}

 To focus on pairs with meaningful energy differences, we sort the $21,428$ pairs by the absolute energy difference between their efficient and inefficient versions.
-We observe that energy differences become negligible beyond the $3,000^{th}$ sample; thus, we select the top $3,000$ pairs as our final sample.
-This threshold provides sufficient coverage to validate all smell categories while ensuring that observed energy differences can be confidently attributed to the identified smells rather than noise or external factors.
+We rank the pairs by absolute energy difference and keep the top $3,000$.
+These pairs account for $98.4$\% of the total energy difference in the dataset, and the cutoff lies beyond the knee of the cumulative-difference curve (rank=$2,123$).
+In contrast, each excluded pair contributes only 6.8 J on average (versus 84 J at the cutoff).
+Hence, this threshold provides sufficient coverage to validate all smell categories while ensuring that observed energy differences can be confidently attributed to the identified smells rather than noise or external factors.